mattwebdev/Simula-25/README.md

 ## Overview

-Simula 25 is a new programming language that brings simulation capabilities to the modern era.
-It combines the best practices from simulation languages like Simula 67 with modern language features, making it easier than ever to create complex simulations.
+Simula 25 reimagines the classic simulation language as a modern domain-specific language (DSL) for AI development.
+By combining Simula's powerful simulation capabilities with contemporary language features, it provides a natural and intuitive way to model, simulate, and deploy AI systems.
+The language's process-oriented nature and discrete event simulation capabilities make it particularly well-suited for:

+- Developing and testing AI models
+- Simulating complex AI systems and their interactions
+- Modeling real-world scenarios for AI training
+- Creating digital twins of AI-powered systems
+- Prototyping and validating AI architectures

 ## Project Structure